Project-MONAI/MONAI/CONTRIBUTING.md

 The above commands build html documentation.
 Type `make help` for all supported formats, type `make clean` to remove the current build files.

+When new classes or methods are added, it is recommended to:
+- build html documentation locally,
+- check the auto-generated documentation from python docstrings,
+- edit relevant `.rst` files in [`docs/source`](./docs/source) accordingly.

 ## Unit testing
 MONAI tests are located under `tests/`.